John Fildes, MD, FACS, FCCM, FPCS, is the Kirk Kerkorian School of Medicine at UNLV Emeritus Professor of Surgery.

-Dr. Fildes is the recipient of many honors and awards.
-He received the Las Vegas Chamber of Commerce's Achievement Award (1998), was named as Nevada’s Distinguished Physician (2006), Healthcare Hero (2012), Best Doctors of Southern Nevada six times (2013-2018), and honored by the Mayor of Las Vegas who proclaimed May 12th as Dr. John Fildes Day in the City of Las Vegas (2017).
-He also received the Dean’s Distinguished Service Award (2007), Foundation Professor Award (2012), and was named an Outstanding Teacher and Full Time Professor on numerous occasions by medical students, residents, and fellows from several training programs.
+Dr. Fildes is the recipient of several honors and awards., He received the Las Vegas Chamber of Commerce's Achievement Award (1998), was named Nevada’s Distinguished Physician (2006), Healthcare Hero (2012), Best Doctors of Southern Nevada six times (2013-2018), and honored by the Mayor of Las Vegas who proclaimed May 12th as Dr. John Fildes Day in the city of Las Vegas (2017).
+He also received the Dean’s Distinguished Service Award (2007), Foundation Professor Award (2012), and was named an Outstanding Teacher/Professor on numerous occasions by medical students, residents, and fellows from several training programs.
 Dr. Fildes is the recipient of certificates of appreciation from the White House Medical Unit (1998, 2017), the Centers for Disease Control (2009, 2012), and the U.S. Air Force (USAF) (2016).

-John Fildes received his BS degree, cum laude, in Biomedical Engineering from Union College in Schenectady, NY (1973-1977).
+He received his BS degree, cum laude, in biomedical engineering from Union College in Schenectady, NY (1973-1977).
 He received his MD degree, meritissimus, from the University of Santo Tomas in Manila (1978-1982).
-Dr. Fildes completed his residency in General Surgery at the Bronx-Lebanon Hospital in Bronx, NY (1982-1987).
-He completed his fellowship in Trauma, Burns, and Surgical Critical Care at the Cook County Hospital in Chicago, IL (1988-1989).
+Dr. Fildes completed his residency in general surgery at the Bronx-Lebanon Hospital in Bronx, NY (1982-1987).
+He completed his fellowship in trauma, burns, and surgical critical care at the Cook County Hospital in Chicago, IL (1988-1989).

 Dr. Fildes has been a member of the AAST since 1994.
-He served as Chair of the Injury Assessment and Outcome Committee (2004-2006).
-He also served as the Chair of the Acute Care Surgery Committee (2010-2013) where he made significant contributions to the growth and development of Acute Care Surgery as a new surgical specialty.
-He also served as the National Chair of the Acute Care Surgery Program Directors Group (2013-2019).
+He served as AAST Chair of the Injury Assessment and Outcome Committee (2004-2006).
+He also served as the chair of the Acute Care Surgery Committee (2010-2013) where he made significant contributions to the growth and development of acute care surgery as a new surgical specialty.
+He also served as the national chair of the Acute Care Surgery Program Directors Group (2013-2019).

-Dr. Fildes has collaborated with the USAF for more than two decades.
-He was a Senior Visiting Surgeon and Consultant at Landstuhl Regional Medical Center in Germany and at Bagram and Kandahar Air Bases in Afghanistan (2008).
-He embedded active-duty residents into general surgery and emergency medicine residencies at the UNLV School of Medicine.
+For more than two decades, Dr. Fildes has collaborated with the United States Air Force.
+He was a senior visiting surgeon and consultant at Landstuhl Regional Medical Center in Germany and at Bagram and Kandahar Air Bases in Afghanistan (2008).
+He embedded active-duty residents into general surgery and emergency medicine residencies at the Kerkorian School of Medicine.
 Dr. Fildes collaborated and led the efforts to establish the STARS-P (Sustainment of Trauma and Resuscitation Skills – Program) and more recently the SMART (Sustained Medical and Readiness Training) programs to sustain and improve the readiness of attending surgeons and medical personnel for battlefield medicine.